By: Marc Ransford—

 As some people grow older, they may lose the physical or cognitive capacity to trim a tree, bake a cake or spend time outdoors singing carols.
 Others may find themselves spending their first holiday season away from home in an assisted living facility.
 Some may have recently lost a close friend or loved one.

-“The holidays are a time when families come together to celebrate,” says Segrist, who recently retired from Ball State’s Fisher Institute for Wellness and Gerontology.
+“The holidays are a time when families come together to celebrate,” says Segrist, who retired from Ball State’s Fisher Institute for Wellness and Gerontology.
 “However, there comes a time when older adults may not be able to do all the things they once could.
 At this point, family members and friends can find ways to include older adults in these traditions or start new ones.”

 Her tips for making the holidays enjoyable for older adults include: